rhythnic/redux-lenses/README.md

 properties.
 The basePath of the lens group is prepended to this path, so the path of loginRequest within state is ['auth', 'requests', 'login'].
 The map function gives you a chance to map the value after retrieving the value from state.
-This is how you declare default values, use constructors, or reach in to just use one part of the data.
+This is how you declare default values, use constructors, or alter the value however you'd like.

 Now let's look at user.
 We don't want to specify a path or map function for user.
 The path of user in state will be ['auth', 'user'];